andriusUlins/symfony-docs/security/login_link.rst

 Changing success handler
 ........................

-You can change how success handler works.
+You can change how the success handler works.
-First create `AuthenticationSuccessHandler`
+First create the `AuthenticationSuccessHandler`

 .. configuration-block::